FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_05.md

-             of the heat conduction analysis results (Default: 1) INTERVAL   = Step interval that performs the reading of the heat conduction analysis results (Default: 1)
+             of the heat conduction analysis results (Default: 1) INTERVAL   = Step interval that performs the reading of the heat conduction analysis results (Default: 1) READTYPE   = STEP(Default) / TIME
+             When TIME is specified, analysis time of the stress analysis is synchronized with the heat conduction analysis (value of INTERVAL is ignored, and the temperature is linearly interpolated from results of the heat conduction analysis right before and after the current analysis time)
 ```

+When unsteady heat conduction analysis using auto time increment was
+performed, and the results were output at specified time points using
+!TIME_POINTS, READTYPE=TIME needs to be specified because the step
+interval of the results is not constant.

 ** 2nd line or later **